seanbao/mnemonas/docs/security.en.md

 auth_type = "users"
 ```

 `auth_type = "users"` is recommended for day-to-day mounting.
-WebDAV clients log in with MnemoNAS usernames and passwords; admins see the global namespace; regular users see their `home_dir` as the mount root; guest users are read-only; user quotas limit WebDAV PUT/COPY writes.
+WebDAV clients log in with MnemoNAS usernames and passwords; admins see the global namespace; regular users see their `home_dir` as the mount root; guest users are read-only; user quotas limit WebDAV PUT/COPY/MOVE writes into `home_dir`.

 For legacy setups or a separate service credential, use global Basic Auth: